Global Trade Alert

 • Affected sectors: energy, agricultural commodities

-• Implementing jurisdictions: China (x3), Chile, Chinese Taipei, Croatia (x3), Czechia, Dominican Republic (x2), Egypt (x3), Ethiopia, Germany, Ghana, Greece, India, Kenya, Kuwait, Mexico (x3), Montenegro (x2), Republic of Korea (x3), Romania, Saudi Arabia, United Kingdom, Uruguay (x2), Zambia, Zimbabwe
+• Implementing jurisdictions: British Virgin Islands, Chile, China (x3), Chinese Taipei, Croatia (x3), Czechia, Dominican Republic (x2), Egypt (x3), Ethiopia, Germany, Ghana, Greece, India (x4), Kenya (x2), Kuwait, Malaysia, Mexico (x3), Montenegro (x2), Mozambique, Pakistan (x8), Republic of Korea (x3), Romania, Saudi Arabia, Solomon Islands (x2), United Kingdom, Uruguay (x2), Zambia, Zimbabwe

 Supply management (63 actions)